kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 the input path.
 If a user need a local volume whose `VolumeMode` is filesystem, the path provided in `LocalVolumeSource` must be a directory.
 Thus, for dynamic provisioned volumes, the provisioner need to mount the LV to a global path first, to allow kubelet for another mount.
-It increases the complexity of the plugin.
+It increases the complexity of the provisioner, and makes handling reboot scenarios difficult.

 Therefore, in-tree local storage plugin will be updated to support both directory and block as volume source.
+When the specified Path is detected to be a block device and the volumeMode is filesystem, the plugin will create the filesystem (on the first mount) and globally mount the device to the plugin path.
+This is similar to how other volume plugins handle filesystem on block.

 Specifically, we will implement the following interfaces, to manage the global mount when volume source is of block: